Heidi Thomas, DPT

 Rhiannon has been a pediatric physical therapist at MOSAIC since 2009, in which time she has developed her clinical expertise through dedication to the well-being of her patients and the community.
 Rhiannon graduated from Montana State University, Bozeman in 2004 with a BS in Psychology and was immediately accepted into the accredited physical therapy program at Eastern Washington University, where she graduated as a Doctor of Physical Therapy (DPT) in 2007.
 Her experience has advanced her knowledge and proficiency at treating pediatric neurological, musculoskeletal, and orthopedic disorders, especially in birth to 5 years of age.
 Rhiannon’s professional interests include gross motor delay, neurological conditions, balance and coordination impairments, torticollis and plagiocephaly, and toe walking.

-Raised in the Gallatin Valley, Rhiannon takes advantage of the Montana culture and climate by spending time outdoors with her husband, son, and two bulldogs.
+Raised in the Gallatin Valley, Rhiannon takes advantage of the Montana culture and climate by spending time outdoors with her husband, son, and bulldog.
 She is a longtime Seahawks fan who loves sports.

 Tiina Smith, OTR/L